 To cite one example, we negotiated a mutually acceptable settlement between two technology companies in different states enabling our client to retain a valuable sales professional accused of violating restrictive covenants.
 Part of that settlement was mutual agreement between the two companies not to hire each other's employees for a specified period.

 CPS&S can be an essential, difference-making resource whether you are an employer or an employee in need of analysis of your rights, potential outcomes of litigation and options for resolving the dispute.
 We will be sensitive to both your immediate needs — such as taking rapid action to enjoin or restrain the opposition — and to your long-term business or professional interests.
-Please contact us today for an exploratory consultation.
+Please call us today at 866-716-3813 to schedule an exploratory consultation.